 Bob's Medical & Performance Partners

-Kim Dickman is a registered dietitian at Evanston Hospital.
-She graduated from Indiana University magna cum laude in 2011 with a BS in Dietetics.
-She went on to Loyola University to complete her yearlong internship.
-She recently received her Certificate of Training in Adult Weight Management in October to enhance her credentials.
+Kim Dickman graduated from Indiana University magna cum laude in 2011 with a BS in Dietetics.
+She went on to Loyola University to complete her yearlong internship and become a Registered Dietitian Nutritionist.
+Kim worked at NorthShore University HealthSystem for a decade as a Registered Dietitian Nutritionist and Director of Nutrition.
+She received her Certificate of Training in Adult Weight Management and is a Certified Nutrition Support Clinician.
 As a golfer Kim competed at Glenbrook South High School and was awarded CSL All Conference.
 Her understanding for golf and passion for nutrition will serve you very well.